freeCodeCamp/freeCodeCamp/README.md

   include partials/footer
 ```

-:question: If you have any further questions about flash messages,
+If you have any further questions about flash messages,
 please feel free to open an issue and I will update this mini-guide accordingly,
 or send a pull request if you  would like to include something that I missed.

 <hr>

-###:pencil: How do I create a new page?
+### How do I create a new page?
-TODO
+Todo

-###:unlock: How "Forgot your password" works?
+### How "Forgot your password" works?

 "Forgot your password" is only partially implemented at this time
  (Views and GET controller to display a form).
 Once the feature is live,